 - Many visitors combine their visit to Sun Moon Lake with Cingjing Farm and/or Hehuanshan.
 Here’s how to get to Cingjing Farm and Hehuanshan.

-Also consider renting a car and driving there yourself.
+Consider renting a car and driving there yourself.

 Steps to Buy Bus Tickets from Taichung to Sun Moon Lake